 Getting the Most Out of the Los Angeles Fashion District

-To help you explore the garment district, the Los Angeles Fashion District website offers helpful tips.
-For info on the street, look for the bicycle-riding, yellow-shirted Safe Team, who can help with questions or anything else.
+For helpful tips about your shopping adventure, try the Los Angeles Fashion District website.
+If you need info while you're there, look for the bicycle-riding, yellow-shirted Safe Team, who can help with questions or anything else.

-A few tips may help you enjoy the Los Angeles Fashion District:
+These few tips may also help you enjoy the Los Angeles Fashion District:

 Continue to 3 of 3 below.